-Sadly, 40,000 Bucks County residents resigned or lost their jobs in the first three months of the pandemic.
-To some extent, these job losses were a result of approximately 150 business closures across the county at the onset of the pandemic.
+Sadly, over 30,000 Chester County residents resigned or lost their jobs in the first three months of the pandemic.
+To some extent, these job losses were a result of approximately 50 business closures across the county at the onset of the pandemic.
 Parents also left their jobs to care for children because there was no one else to tend to the first priority in their lives - their children.
 Once schools and child care centers reopened, thousands of parents were still unable to return to work because of health risks to them or a family member.

-In large measure due to extraordinary federal and state financial supports for businesses, as of September 2021, Bucks County has seen over 500 businesses open since the initial closures at onset of the pandemic.
-And the official unemployment rate returned to the county's pre-pandemic level of 4.4% by October 2021.
+In large measure due to extraordinary federal and state financial supports for businesses, as of September 2021, the number of Chester County has seen over

+400 businesses open since the initial closures at onset of the pandemic.
+And the official unemployment rate returned to the county's pre-pandemic level of 3.1% by November 2021.